Most people are well acquainted with Tax Day, the day when everyone’s tax returns are due. But you may be less familiar with Tax Freedom Day.

 How is Tax Freedom Day Calculated?

-Tax Freedom Day is calculated using the number of taxes paid during the previous year.
+It’s calculated using the number of taxes paid during the previous year.
 Historical trends and recent economic data are also considered in these calculations.
 The Tax Foundation publishes its forecast every year, usually in early April.

-To calculate Tax Freedom Day, you take the country’s federal, state and local taxes then divide it by the personal income of all Americans.
+To calculate Tax Freedom Day, you take the country’s federal, state and local taxes then divide it by the income of all Americans.
 This works out to:

 $5.29 trillion / 18.24 trillion = 0.29